JoaoVFelipe/aiko-core/README.md

   it is important to note that this project is in a very early development stage, therefore improvements will still be made in the structure in order to facilitate the execution and tests.

 ## Funcionalities
-   * Execute programs, open sites and folders -- In training!
+   * Execute programs, open sites and folders -- Training!
-   * Set alarms and manage commitments -- In development;
+   * Set alarms and manage commitments -- Training!;
-   * Control lights and home smart equipaments -- In planning;
+   * Control lights and home smart equipaments -- Planning;
    * Other funcionalities are in discussion.